StevenDixonDev/EventList/readme.md

 # Eventlist

-Eventlist is a ? for and event system for games or other event based apps.
+Eventlist is a manager for and event system built for games or other event based apps.

 This is my attempt to code a management system for these items.